-Once you have your location selected, the BuckStik is easily assembled by splicing the fiberglass base into top end where the forehead strip and interactive leaves, ropes and vines are located.
-Drive the base firmly into the ground to avoid deer knocking the product over.
-A mock scrape beneath the BuckStik is nearly always added for increased interaction.
-Scape the ground away under the BuckStik in roughly a 3x3 foot area.
 Next it is time to apply BuckStiks #1, #2 and #3 Glands.
 The #1 Gland or preorbital gland should be applied to the leaves, rope, and vines at the top of the BuckStik.
 Bucks rub their preorbital on branches and twigs above scrapes or rubs.
 This gland serves identification and calling-card purposes.
 The #2 Gland or the forehead gland should be applied to the mesh forehead strip, located just below the leaves.
 When a buck rubs its antlers and forehead glands on shrubs, trees, fence posts or anything else, it is embedding its signature.
 Lastly, the #3 Gland or the interdigital gland should be sprayed at the base of the BuckStik or in the mock scrape itself.
 The interdigital gland is a deer’s calling card.
 Odor is left in the deer’s track, whether a buck or doe.
 Remember, very little gland spray is needed.
-One to two pumps of the spray is enough for 2-3 weeks.
+One to two pumps of the spray is enough for 3-4 weeks.

 This entire setup process is ideally done well in-advance of your hunt or scouting season and should be executed with rubber gloves and a concern for scent control.
 Like many other deer hunting practices such as trail camera setup or treestand work, the less intrusive you can be while in the deer woods is always best.
 Once these tasks are complete your BuckStik will quickly begin to draw deer to its area.
 You should strive to refresh each gland scent every few weeks, especially during the prime periods of the fall.
 The BuckStik is extremely durable and can be left year-round, continually attracting deer to your property.